voteagora/near-deployment-guides/agora_deployment_guide.md

 - Voting:            vote.$ROOT_ACCOUNT_ID.near
 - AstroDAO and security council roles are properly configured with permissions and roles outlined in the Halborn Runbook

-### Finalization
+### What comes next

+The overall should be:
+1. Deploy using the guide above to Testnet
+2. UAT and final smoke testing on Testnet
+3. Small fixes and bug cleanup by Agora et al.
+4. Deploy using the guide above to Mainnet
+5. Launch!

-Agora will perform do UAT on all of the contracts provided on Testnet.
-Once completed and approved by both Agora and the security council all steps will need to be repeated for mainnet deployment mirroring the configurations here 1:1.
+Once the deployment is completed and approved by both Agora and the security council on Testnet, all steps will need to be repeated for mainnet deployment mirroring the configurations here 1:1.

-Addresses for mainnet will be shared in accordance with the launch date expectations set by the Near Foundation.
+However, there is a big disclaimer for Mainnet that since the addresses in the NEAR ecosystem are named addresses, we should be critical about what the name is for the deployment.
+For example, since these contracts will be living for a long time, it would be best to use a name that best describes the contracts such as:

+`lockup.houseofstake.near`
+or
+`vote.houseofstake.near`

+There is even talk of getting a new top level tld that would be fantastic.
+Either way, we should ensure that the House of Stake team or community picks a good named account that will last, given that this is will be a great way to brand the House of Stake for years to come.